 - adjectives derived from Latin that already contain a 'C': official, superficial and artificial.

 In short, out of sixty or so words, let's try to retain the rules, but above all the exceptions.
-In this way, the language slips past the rules and reveals the interstital spaces in which all these difficulties are played out!
+In this way, slipping on the rules, the language escapes us and reveals the interstitial spaces in which all these difficulties are played out!

 To answer the question posed, we will give priority to "en présentiel" or "en distanciel', but to simplify things we can simply say that we work 'in the office', or 'on site' in the first case and that we are 'teleworking' or 'working remotely' in the second.